Facebook parent Meta calms investors with strong profit

 Investors had been worried that as the pandemic eased and people socialized more in real life that they would engage less on Facebook.
 There were also concerns about competition from video sharing sensation TikTok.

-Zuckerberg has cited pressure from TikTok, and Facebook launched its own short-form video sharing feature Reels which has seen fast growth.
+Zuckerberg has cited pressure from TikTok, and launched his own short-form video sharing feature Reels which has seen fast growth on Facebook and Instagram.

+"Video is the main way that people experience content online," Zuckerberg said on an earnings call.

+Reels accounts for more than a fifth of the time that people spend on image-centric social network Instagram, Zuckerberg told analysts.

 Expenses at Meta climbed 31 percent to $19.4 billion when compared with the same quarter a year earlier.
 Meta said that it ended the quarter with 77,805 employees, an increase of 28 percent from a year ago.

+The company kicked off a number of long-term projects based on its performance last year, but plans to throttle back its pace of spending in line with "current business growth levels," Zuckerberg said.

-Meta has been investing heavily in a future that Zuckerberg believes will include people spending time in immersive virtual worlds referred to as the metaverse.
+Meta has been investing heavily in a future that Zuckerberg believes will include spending time in immersive virtual worlds referred to as the metaverse.
+It has a Reality Labs unit devoted to what he has predicted is the future of the internet.

-Doubts have swirled about whether the major metaverse investments will pay off for Meta, which changed its name from Facebook last year to highlight its shifting focus -- though critics claim it was to distract from negative media reports.

 The metaverse is a 3D virtual world where people will be able to interact using sensors, head gear and other gadgets.